 4. Implement Literacy-Based Therapy

-I love literacy-based therapy!
+I love using children’s books and stories to help students make more meaningful progress in speech therapy!
 Be sure to check out our blog posts for some ideas/inspiration.
 Don’t forget to join us at the SLP Summit for a practical presentation with tips to help you implement literacy-based therapy with your caseload, too!

 5. Improve Therapy for Students using AAC